 Urban Adventures are one of our go to brands when it comes to cool city activities, and in Toronto they offer two tours that stand out: Beer Makes History Better offers all the insight you’d expect from a walking history of the city, but with a hearty introduction to Canadian craft beer to make those tales of cholera, fire, war, depression and rebellion more palatable.
 When Pigs Fry is a similarly lip-smacking activity that introduces visitors to Hogtown’s (as Toronto is often referred to!) loves of bacon, pork, and sausage.

-Should these tips prove a bit too alternative for your liking then Get Your Guide offer an easy booking platform for tours and tickets to all of Toronto’s main attractions.
+Should these tips prove a bit too alternative for your liking then Get Your Guide offer an easy booking platform for tours and tickets to all of Toronto’s main attractions, such as the CN Tower, Casa Loma and Royal Ontario Museum.

-If you haven’t booked your accommodation yet, then check out Toronto Boutique Apartments for a range of super swish furnished apartments in both Downtown and the trendy Yorkville neighbourhood.
+If you haven’t booked your accommodation yet, then check out these Toronto furnished apartments for rent, provided by Toronto Boutique Apartments, for a range of super swish pads in both Downtown and the trendy Yorkville neighbourhood.